sequenceplanner/ros1_unification_2019/README.md

 ### scene_updater

-TODO: make it work
+TODO: make it work, euler pose is part a bit iffy\
-TODO: afterwards, some testing
+TODO: afterwards, some testing\
 Allows the user to manipulate the planning scene by adding, attaching and removing collision objects in the scene.
 This is done using the planning scene interface from moveit commander.
 - Support for object manipulation: ADD, REMOVE, MOVE, CLEAR, ATTACH and DETACH